 That took up a good hour and a half of my day and I went downstairs to buy dog food, hair conditioner, and something to mix with the vodka that Caleb bought.
 Booze has to be in a black bag, but I can then put it in the one I brought – clear or book bag – don’t understand that at all, but I will be sure to bring the black one back next time.

 I knew by now the dogs would have swollen bladders and empty stomachs.
 I walked and fed them, and ate some leftover cheese and crackers from last night.
 I checked the NEX receipt and noticed that I was given the wrong discount on the shirt I bought.
-I should’ve noticed something when the 30% was less than the 25%, so I will have to go back for the $3.00 difference.
+I should’ve noticed something when 30% was less than 25% so I will have to go back for the $3.00 difference.

-I was making my way to the register when I saw the guy stocking water and realised I missed the most important item I had come for, but then couldn’t remember where the bulk water was.
+I was making my way to the register when I saw the guy stocking water and realized I missed the most important item I had come for, but then couldn’t remember where the bulk water was.
 He pointed it out to me – between the dog treats and carbonated drinks.
 Thanks.
 I helped bag my own groceries so I could reuse the bags I brought with me.
 We’ve thrown so many away, yet there are still lots under the sink.
 I use some of the bigger ones to bring our plastic bottles to the base to recycle.